-So with these thoughts in mind on august 12th I’ve had the pleasure to join this group of talented and determined people with SLL .
+So with these thoughts in mind on August 12th I’ve had the pleasure to join this group of talented and determined people with SLL .

-As per usual I left in a hurry, hopped in the car not knowing exactly what to expect or how this event is been arranged, after couple hours drive I finally reached my destination, a remote location in Central-western Finland named Mäntysuo within Mantta-Vilppula town borders.
-I was greeted by two friendly people that provided me gear and showed me the way to join the other “restorers" as I walk through the forest and get closer to the mire I realize that being 6’4" and 230lbs is not a good combination on boggy grounds.
+As per usual I left in a hurry, hopped in the car not knowing exactly what to expect or how this event/project is been arranged, after a couple of hours’ drive I finally reached my destination, a remote location in Central-western Finland named Mäntysuo within Mantta-Vilppula town borders.
+I was greeted by two friendly people that provided me the gear and showed me the way to join the other “restorers”, as I walk through the forest and get closer to the mire I realize that being 6’4″ and 230lbs is not a good combination on boggy grounds.

-After roughly 6 hours of digging and shoving peat with the provided tools of the trade we have managed to complete our first dam.
-Juho and the rest of the team prepares to apply the final refining touches by covering the pile with grass and all the rooty turfs we can find in order to stabilize the structure ad make sure it will not get washed off when water rises.
-Our work is done for the day and we start to head back to the "randevouz" location crossing one of the most iconic landsapes in Finland.
-On our way Juho mentions that even though we were able to do something valuable today, work here is far from over, and in need of constant monitoring and restoring as long as the exploitative draining practice will be employed by logging companies, mires and their authoctonus species will always be endangered.
-While we refresh ourselves with some food and beverages kindly offered by the organizers we discuss about the draining and mire exploitation issues with Juho and the rest of the team, it’s obvious that even though Mäntysuo is already a state-owned protected area more support for this kind of restoring and conservative actvities could make the difference for ultimately preserving and salvaging the home of the many species inhabiting the mires.
+After roughly 6 hours of digging and shoving peat with the provided tools of the trade, we have managed to complete our first dam.
+Juho and the rest of the team prepare to apply the final refining touches by covering the pile with grass and all the rooty turfs we can find in order to stabilize the structure ad make sure it will not get washed off when the water rises.
+Our work is done for the day and we start to heading back to the “rendezvous” location crossing one of the most iconic landscapes in Finland.
+On our way back Juho mentioned that even though we were able to do something valuable today, work here is far from over, and in need of constant monitoring and restoring as long as the exploitative draining practice will be used by logging companies, mires, and their autochthonous species will always be endangered.
+While we refresh ourselves with some food and beverages kindly offered by some of the organizers we discuss about the draining and mire exploitation issues with Juho and the rest of the team, it’s obvious that even though Mäntysuo is already a state-owned protected area more support for this kind of restoring and conservative activities could make the difference for ultimately preserving and salvaging the home of the many species inhabiting the mires.